mitraboga/BERTokenScope/README.md

 ### Why This Matters

-Masked language modeling helps show how BERT understands context.
+Masked language modelling helps show how BERT understands context.

 The model is not just guessing a random word.

-It is using surrounding tokens to infer what word best fits the sentence.
+It uses surrounding tokens to infer what word best fits the sentence.

 This is the same foundational idea behind many modern NLP systems.